derrickdunville/pillar-checkout-total/README.md

 ## Environment

-This program was build using Java 8 SE and also utilizes Ant, their versions are listed below.
+This program was built using Java 8 SE and also utilizes Ant, their versions are listed below.

 `jdk1.8.0_211`